The Old Oak: Release

 The film premiered in main competition at the 2023 Cannes Film Festival on 26 May 2023.
 It was also invited at the 28th Busan International Film Festival in 'Icon' section and was screened on 5 October 2023.

 StudioCanal UK released the film in the United Kingdom and Ireland on 29 September 2023, and Le Pacte released the film in France on 25 October 2023.

 Reception

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 81% based on 80 reviews, with an average rating of 7/10.
-The site's critics consensus read: "Imbued with the fiercely humanistic spirit that has defined Ken Loach's filmography, The Old Oak serves as a fitting -- albeit somewhat sentimental -- finale to a remarkable career."
+The site's critics consensus read: "Imbued with the fiercely humanistic spirit that has defined Ken Loach's filmography, The Old Oak serves as a fitting - albeit somewhat sentimental - finale to a remarkable career."
 On Metacritic, the film has a score of 69 out of 100, based on 23 critics, indicating "generally favourable" reviews.

+For Variety, Owen Gleiberman wrote the film "Shines a Vital Light on Working-Class British Racism Until It Succumbs to Soft-Hearted Wish-Fulfillment.
+Dave Turner gives a lived-in performance as a pub proprietor trying to do the right thing, but Loach's latest look at working-class despair turns into too much of a progressive fairy tale."

 In The Guardian, Peter Bradshaw named it as one of his films of the year, and the performance of Ebla Mari as one of the best in a supporting role on film in 2023.
+The Observers Duncan Campbell called the film - Loach's last - "a stirring and fitting farewell to a remarkable, brave and uncompromising career."